vansh-seth/DSA/Tree/Readme.md

    - The average depth of a node in a perfect binary tree is \( \Theta(\log n) \).

 These theorems are fundamental in understanding the structural properties and computational complexities associated with perfect binary trees.

+### Complete Binary Tree

+A complete binary tree is a type of binary tree characterized by the following properties:

+1. **Filled Levels**:
+   - All levels of the tree are completely filled except possibly the last level.

+2. **Left-Leaning Leaf Nodes**:
+   - All leaf elements lean towards the left side of the tree.

+3. **Right Sibling Variability**:
+   - The last leaf element might not have a right sibling, distinguishing it from a full binary tree.

+#### Differences from Full Binary Tree:

+- While similar to a full binary tree, a complete binary tree differs in the placement of leaf elements and the presence of right siblings.

+#### Creating a Complete Binary Tree:

+The creation process involves the following steps:

+1. **Root Node Selection**:
+   - Choose the first element of the list as the root node.

+2. **Child Node Placement**:
+   - Place the second element as the left child of the root node and the third element as the right child.

+3. **Level-wise Expansion**:
+   - Continue adding elements level-wise, ensuring that each level is filled from left to right.

+4. **Repeat Process**:
+   - Repeat the placement process until reaching the last element.

+This method ensures the formation of a complete binary tree while maintaining the specified characteristics.